NathanHM/maedras-vault/content/Sessions/Session 13.md

-Last session began with the party waiting at the transport circle with the Alithi soldiers who you were not the biggest fans of.
-They offered up a reward of 25gp and a potion that they found (perfume of bewitching) if you would take them through.
-After a few secret looks between the party, it was quickly decided that you would take the reward and quickly run.
-Some shenanigans ensued, such as a well placed intimidation from Wynonna, that ended with the party using the transport tokens to activate the circle and leave.
-The soldiers also escaped, hitching a ride on Gilbert’s shoe.
-You arrived on the other side in what can only be described as a decrepit old jail cell, which the soldiers quickly pointed out must be below the transport hub.
-The soldiers, thinking that you did in fact help them leave, assured you that Lord Titus would grant you a favor for their safe return and urged you to meet them at the Monastery of the Eternal Vine in two days.
-When you went through the back door to the outside, you were greeted with the hustle and bustle of a border town, with people moving too and fro - people who to the trained eye look well trained and armed.
-There were also a few monks moving around in dark green 16th century monk robes.
-Deciding to find out more about the town you find yourselves in, you went looking for a welcome sign and information which led you inside the transport hall.
-You were greeted with a very fancy white stone building and a sign reading WELCOME TO KILSA.
-Inside, you noted three check-in desks, a semi-circle door, and, most importantly, a help desk.
-Speaking with the young clerk about the nature of the circles did not reveal any answers apart from a suggestion to speak with the local scholars.
-Some quick questioning from Max and you learned that 3 days had passed from when you entered the circle (even though to you it only felt like a few hours at most).
-You also showed the transport tokens given to you by the soldiers (and not the ones stolen from the paladins) and were hastily escorted into the Manager’s office.
-There you were offered one weeks stay at the Purple Tulip in exchange for one of the tokens by Manager Bilbo Frankenfert.
-Deciding to take the free accommodation and get a feel for the town, you quickly left to “freshen up.”
-On the way you noted some other interesting shops and a few signs and job ads such as: Escort needed (Meet at Pink Lotus); Looking for Protection at the Monastery of the Eternal Vine; and Unhappy in Town?
-Upset with Alithi?
-Meet Here (location in code) - the code was quickly cracked by Gilbert revealing that the meet-up was at the green soldier on the Fate Day (the 12th).
+- The party waited at the transport circle with [[Alithi (Nation)|Alithi]] soldiers they didn’t particularly like
+- Soldiers offered 25gp and a potion (perfume of bewitching) for safe passage
+- Party accepted the reward and quickly activated the circle to escape
+- [[Wynonna]] intimidated the soldiers; they hitched a ride on [[Gilbert]]’s shoe
+- Arrived in a decrepit jail cell below the transport hub
+- Soldiers believed you helped them and promised [[Lord Regent Titus]] would reward you
+- They urged a meeting at the [[Monastery of the Eternal Vine]] in two days
+- Outside, the town was bustling with armed individuals and monks in green robes
+- You entered the transport hall and saw a sign: WELCOME TO [[Kilsa]]
+- Inside were check-in desks, a semi-circle door, and a help desk
+- Clerk suggested speaking with scholars; [[Max]] learned 3 days had passed
+- Showing soldier tokens got you into Manager [[Bilbo Frankenfert]]’s office
+- He offered a week’s stay at the [[Purple Tulip]] in exchange for a [[Transport Circle Tokens|token]]
+- On the way, you saw shops and job ads including escort and protection offers
+- [[Gilbert]] cracked a coded ad revealing a meet-up at the [[Green Soldier]] on Fate Day
-Arriving at the Tulip, you notice the inn is filled with off-duty soldiers, a bard, lots of travellers, and a rather buff old Innkeep.
-You quickly redeemed the voucher and settled into your new rooms.
+- At the [[Purple Tulip]], the inn was lively with soldiers, a bard, travellers, and a buff innkeep
-The next morning, you decided to investigate some of the potential job offers.
-This leads you to the Pink Lotus to determine just what kind of an escort they were looking for.
-You were let into the rather unassuming building easily enough and taken to a private booth to wait for Lord Tom to meet and discuss business with you.
-Meanwhile, the party had the opportunity to relax.
-You learned that the contract would be for a group to accompany the caravan on the 7 day journey to the capital to meet Lord titus as well as for the journey back.
-The caravan was expected in 2 weeks time and they would pay you 50gp for the journey there and 50gp for the journey back.
-The reason they were hiring a caravan was due to missing dancers and caravans taken on the road there.
-Deciding the contract needed further reading from the whole party, you mentioned that you would be back in the next few days if you accepted the job.
-The party then decided to go to the Monastery, but was quickly distracted by a bookshop on the way.
-You purchased a few tomes to learn some new skills and information, and were helped by a rather slow man.
-You quickly learned that time moves differently in the shop, with what you thought was a 30min journey actually being 3hrs.
+- You redeemed the voucher and settled into your rooms
+- Next morning, you investigated job offers and visited the [[Pink Lotus]]
+- You met [[Lord Tom]] in a private booth to discuss escorting a caravan to the capital
+- The job paid 50gp each way and was due to dancers and caravans going missing
+- You said you’d return in a few days after discussing with the party
+- On the way to the [[Monastery of the Eternal Vine|Monastery]], you were distracted by a bookshop
+- You bought tomes and learned time moved differently inside—3hrs felt like 30min
-The session ended with the party at the Monastery having met some of the monks (Blessed be the Vine) and directed to speak with the person looking for the protection.
+- The session ended at the [[Monastery of the Eternal Vine|Monastery]] after meeting monks and being directed to the requester